-Kin home insurance review: Top-rated coverage for homeowners in 4 high-risk states
+Kin home insurance review: A+ coverage in 6 high-risk states

-Kin home insurance earns a perfect Policygenius rating thanks to its slew of coverage options, discounts, and availability in four states at high risk of wildfire or hurricane damage.
+Kin home insurance earns a perfect Policygenius rating thanks to its coverage options, discounts, and availability in six states at high risk of storm damage.

 Headshot of Jessica Olivo